-All of the above are produced from raw materials, which are limited in supply, some of which get more scarce everyday.
-We can acquire raw materials through quarrying or mining
+All of the above are produced from raw materials, which are limited in supply and some of which get more scarce every day.
+We can acquire raw materials through quarrying or mining.

-These methods of acquiring resources are harmful for the environment.
-For example, quarrying destroys animal habitats and produces a lot of dust.
+These methods used to acquire resources are harmful to the environment.
+For example, quarrying destroys animal habitats and produces a large amount of dust.

-Converting these raw materials into useful products takes quite a lot of energy.
-The energy often comes from limited resources, such as fossil fuels.
-By reducing the amount of raw materials we require, we will use less fossil fuels and save more energy.
+Converting these raw materials into useful products requires a lot of energy.
+This energy often comes from limited resources, such as fossil fuels.

 It’s important to recycle materials such as:

-An example of a limited resource is metal, which we can melt and reconstruct into different products.
-A difficulty with recycling metals is that they often need to be separated into different types before they can be recycled.
-How much they need to be separated depends on the properties of the final product.
+An example of a limited resource is metal, which we can melt down and reshape into different products.
+However, recycling metals can be challenging as they often need to be separated into different types before they can be recycled.
+The amount of separation required depends on the desired properties of the final product.

-When recycling paper, it is broken down into smaller pieces and made into new sheets of paper.
-This is cheaper and requires less energy than making new sheets of paper from trees.
+Recycling paper involves breaking it down into smaller pieces and turning it into new sheets of paper.
+This method is cheaper and requires less energy than producing new paper from trees.

 Not all plastics can be recycled.
-However, recycling the plastics we can will help to reduce the use of fossil fuels, when creating new plastics.
-Recycling plastics also reduces the amount of plastic that ends up in landfill sites.
+However, by recycling the ones that can be recycled, we can decrease our use of fossil fuels in creating new plastics.
+Recycling plastics also reduces the amount of plastic that ends up in landfills.

-An example of plastic recycling is the recycling of plastic bottles to create many different types of items, from packaging to plant pots.
+An example of plastic recycling is turning plastic bottles into a variety of items, such as packaging or plant pots.

-Glass is easy to recycle, as we can melt and remould it to form new products.
-Which takes less energy and is cheaper than making new glass from raw materials.
+Recycling glass is straightforward as it can be melted down and reshaped into new products.
+This process requires less energy and is cheaper than producing new glass from raw materials.

-Sustainable development is about making sure we can meet the needs of today without making life on our planet more difficult for future generations.
+Sustainable development is about ensuring that we can meet the current needs without making life on our planet more difficult for future generations.

-An example of sustainable development is using more wind energy.
-In the 21st century, wind power has become more competitive compared to coal generated electricity, as well as less expensive.
+An example of this is using more wind energy.
+In recent years, wind power has become more competitive and cost-effective compared to electricity generated from coal.

-Wind turbines are a great way to generate energy, as they are low cost and do not take up much land space.
+Wind turbines are an effective method of generating energy because they are relatively low-cost and do not require a large amount of land.
 This means that different types of land can be used alongside wind turbines, such as farming or conservation.